Design comparison

 I hope you find this helpful.

-Marked as helpful1@rkeppler42Posted about 2 months ago@aymenthedeveloper Hey!
+Marked as helpful1@rkeppler42Posted 2 months ago@aymenthedeveloper Hey!
 Thanks for the feedback!
 I am going to study about clamp!
 That is an awesome suggestion!

 0